chancancode/ember-bench/README.md

 * `glimmer`: (required) a revision (SHA), tag or branch name from Glimmer
 * `features`: (optional) Ember feature flag overrides

-### puma.rb

-Puma (web server) configurations.
-Start by copying `config/puma.rb.example` to `config/puma.rb`.

-You shouldn't have to change much in here.

-### server.ru

-A simple Rack server to serve the local assets.
-Start by copying `config/server.ru.example` to `config/server.ru`.

-You shouldn't have to change much in here.

 ### test.ts

 The test script.
 Start by copying `test.ts.example` (in the root) to `test.ts`.